PetarTomasevic/5beerBot/README.md

 Add it into appsettings.json
 ![jsonsettings](https://user-images.githubusercontent.com/13236644/100237246-f4620e00-2f2e-11eb-8887-7a8e19d838c9.png)

-deploy api to your web and execute over swagger set-web-hook method Your BOT should be ok and running after that.
+deploy api to your public server and Defined URL and execute over swagger set-web-hook method Your BOT should be ok and running after that.
+And you will be able to use bot in Viber.

 Happy Coding!

+P.S.Why 5beerBot?

+Viber

+5beer

+... sounds similar :D

+5 stands for .NET 5,

+beer stands for beer (you can always buy me one :)) and bot, well it is a bot.
+Viber Bot :)